Automatic Dataset Construction (ADC): Sample Collection, Data Curation, and Beyond: Introduction

 Our main contributions can be summarized as follows:

-\squishlist \item \textbf{The Automatic-Dataset-Construction (ADC) pipeline:} We introduce Automatic-Dataset-Construction (ADC), an automatic data collection approach that requires minimal human efforts, tailored for the specialized large-scale data collection.
-Leveraging ADC, we developed Clothing-ADC, an image dataset containing one million images with over 1,000 subclasses for each clothing type.
+\squishlist \item \textbf{The Automatic-Dataset-Construction (ADC) Pipeline:} We introduce Automatic-Dataset-Construction (ADC), an automatic data collection pipeline that requires minimal human efforts, tailored for specialized large-scale data collection.
+The pipeline is easily adaptable to any image-related high-quality dataset construction task. \item \textbf{Software Efforts for Addressing Dataset Construction Challenges:} We explore several challenges observed in real-world dataset construction, including detecting label errors, learning with noisy labels, and class-imbalanced learning.
+To improve the quality of the constructed data and model training, we provide open-source software that incorporates existing solutions to these challenges. \item \textbf{Dataset and Benchmark Efforts:} Leveraging ADC, we developed Clothing-ADC, an image dataset containing one million images with over 1,000 subclasses for each clothing type, publicly available at \href{https://huggingface.co/datasets/mikelmh025/ClothingADC}{HuggingFace}.
 Our dataset offers a rich hierarchy of categories, creating well-defined sub-populations that support research on a variety of complex and novel tasks.

-\item \textbf{Software efforts for addressing dataset construction challenges:} We explore several challenges observed in real-world dataset construction, including detecting label errors, learning with noisy labels, and class-imbalanced learning.
-To improve the quality of the constructed data and model training, we provide well-written software that incorporates existing solutions to these challenges.

-\item \textbf{Benchmark efforts and Comprehensive Service:} To further facilitate the exploration of the aforementioned challenges (label noise detection and learning, class-imbalanced learning), we customize three benchmark subsets and provide benchmark performances of the implemented methods in our software.
-This offers researchers a platform for performance comparisons, enhancing the evaluation and refinement of their approaches.
+To further facilitate the exploration of the aforementioned challenges (label noise detection and learning, class-imbalanced learning), we customize three benchmark subsets and provide benchmark performances of the implemented methods in our software.
+This offers researchers a platform for performance comparisons, enhancing the evaluation and refinement of their approaches. \squishend